Inbaal

-Inbaal is an Israeli-born British psychic and Wiccan Priestess.
-She has been seen on television programs such as Big Brother's Little Brother, House Busters and Most Haunted.
+Inbaal Honigman (born 15 March 1974) is an Israeli-born British psychic and Wiccan Priestess.
+She has been seen on television programs such as Big Brother's Little Brother, House Busters, and Most Haunted.
 She has also been Elle magazine's astrologer in the UK and has acted as guest astrologer for Elle magazine in Japan on several occasions.

 Inbaal originally became interested in becoming a witch during the 1990s, sparked by a love of Tarot cards.
-From there she developed her skills as a psychic and tarot reader.
+From there, she developed her skills as a psychic and tarot reader.

-Notable Appearances
+Career

+Inbaal began working as a tarot reader in the 1990s.
+She later expanded her work into astrology and spiritual consulting, providing private readings, horoscope services, and public consultations, and participating in psychic entertainment events.

-Inbaal has been featured by various major publications, including GQ, The Times, Elle, News of the World, the Daily Mail, and various others.
+She has contributed astrology and tarot commentary to BBC Radio, LBC, and Talksport.
+She has been featured by various major publications, including GQ, The Times, Elle, News of the World, Marie Claire, The Daily Mail, and Woman & Home.

+Inbaal has collaborated with Tarotoo to develop its AI tarot logic and has served as a spokesperson for the platform.

+She has appeared on television programmes, including Big Brother’s Little Brother (2003), Most Haunted (2004), House Busters (2004), The Wheelhouse (2006), and 4thought.tv (2010).
+She has also appeared on Coast to Coast AM.

+Media commentary

+Inbaal has provided astrology-based commentary for lifestyle and entertainment media, including horoscope analysis, zodiac compatibility features, and interpretations of astrological events.
+She has also contributed commentary on workplace behaviour, dream interpretation, and relationship compatibility.

+Her commentary has been used in coverage of public figures, including members of the British royal family and political figures such as Melania Trump and Prince Harry.

+She has also provided commentary on political and cultural events, including the 2024 United States presidential election, and comparative personality interpretations of public figures such as Meghan Markle and Beyoncé.